Skip to content

 TIP

-You can combine ::element.rename and ::dimension blocks on the same sheet, so you can easily manage the dimesion from one place.
+You can combine ::element.rename and ::dimension blocks on the same sheet to manage a dimension from one place.

 ::element.security

-You specify groups definitions starting from column 3.
-In each column you can use:
+Define group sets starting from Column C. In each group column you may use:

 Option / parameterDescription